 I talked to more than 350 game studios in two weeks.
-The connections I made shed light on the sector from a broader perspective for me.
+The connections I made shed light on the industry from a broader perspective.
 From my observations, many game studios are facing similar problems.
 I want to address these issues and present my views on the subject.

-First of all, I should state that those game studios have difficulties finding talented developers in the game industry.
-There is definitely a problem here.
+First, I should state that those game studios have difficulties finding talented developers in the game industry.
+There is a problem here.
 Game studios seem to have trouble discovering potential talent, a situation that just about everyone experiences.
-As Mobidictum, we will discuss this issue at our Career in Games event.

 In addition to this, there are several various problems in the industry.
 One of them is the contracts that the studios that develop hyper-casual games are not sure what they are signing.
 The contracts mentioned can put hyper-casual game studios under compelling legal obligations.

-On the other hand, I have seen that projects with partnerships have problems in this regard.
-Partnership is a complex topic, and many have issues with their partners.
+On the other hand, I have seen that projects with partnerships have problems.
+A partnership is a complex topic, and many have issues with their partners.
 As a piece of advice, I suggest the following to company founders: Even if it’s your best friend, draw in the summer and make a contract among yourself.
 At the very least, have a solid document outlining your task responsibilities.
 Written records can save you a lot of confusion.

-I think another common mistake among mobile game studios is to place too much trust in publishers when making growth plans.
+Another common mistake among mobile game studios is placing too much trust in publishers when making growth plans.
 In my opinion, this is not healthy growth.
 You should read the contract terms well.
-Otherwise, after growing the team, you may encounter contract cancellation and struggle to find a publisher to fund the studio.
+Otherwise, you may encounter contract cancellation after growing the team and struggle to find a publisher to fund the studio.
 This makes situations very difficult.

-There are also many game studios that have released hit games or sold their games.
+Many game studios have released hit games or sold their games.
 There is no news about these studios.
 I want to invite these game studios I met and haven’t met yet for an interview.
 It will be a great disappointment if the existing potentials are not discovered.
 As Mobidictum, we will continue our media activities in the field of mobile gaming at great speed.